chriswells0/node-typescript-template/README.md

 It's a common practice to prefix the source code project name with `node-` to make it clear on GitHub that it's a Node.js project while omitting that prefix in the NPM project since it's understood on npmjs.com.
 Thus, the order of these replacements matter.

-Be sure to check both [GitHub](https://github.com) and [NPMJS](https://www.npmjs.com) to be sure your project name isn't taken before starting!
+Be sure to check both [GitHub](https://github.com) and [NPMJS](https://www.npmjs.com) to verify that your project name isn't taken before starting!

 Use exact searches to perform the following replacements throughout this project for the most efficient rebranding process: